Quebec: Government and politics

 Quebec is founded on the Westminster system, and is both a liberal democracy and a constitutional monarchy with parliamentary regime.
 The head of government in Quebec is the premier (called premier ministre in French), who leads the largest party in the unicameral National Assembly (Assemblée Nationale) from which the Executive Council of Quebec is appointed.
-The lieutenant governor represents the King of Canada and acts as the province's head of state.
+The Conseil du trésor supports the ministers of the Executive Council in their function of stewardship of the state.
+The lieutenant governor represents the King of Canada.

 Quebec has 78 members of Parliament (MPs) in the House of Commons of Canada.
 They are elected in federal elections.
 At the level of the Senate of Canada, Quebec is represented by 24 senators, which are appointed on the advice of the prime minister of Canada.
-Quebec has a network of three offices for representing itself and defending its interests in Canada; these offices' mandate is to ensure an institutional presence of the Government of Quebec near other Canadian governments and to allow Quebec to interact effectively with the other provinces of the country.

-The Quebec State holds administrative and police authority in the areas of exclusive jurisdiction.
-The Conseil du trésor supports the ministers of the Executive Council in their function of stewardship of the state.
-The Parliament of the 40th legislature is made up of the following parties: Coalition Avenir Québec (CAQ), Parti libéral du Québec (PLQ), Québec solidaire (QS) and Parti Québécois (PQ), as well as an independent member.
-There are 22 official political parties in Quebec.
+The Quebec government holds administrative and police authority in its areas of exclusive jurisdiction.
+The Parliament of the 43rd legislature is made up of the following parties: Coalition Avenir Québec (CAQ), Parti libéral du Québec (PLQ), Québec solidaire (QS) and Parti Québécois (PQ), as well as an independent member.
+There are 25 official political parties in Quebec.

+Quebec has a network of three offices for representing itself and defending its interests within Canada: one in Moncton for all provinces east, one in Toronto for all provinces west, and one in Ottawa for the federal government.
+These offices' mandate is to ensure an institutional presence of the Government of Quebec near other Canadian governments.